hibernate/hibernate-orm/CONTRIBUTING.md

 ## Create the working (topic) branch
 Create a [topic branch](http://git-scm.com/book/en/Git-Branching-Branching-Workflows#Topic-Branches) on which you will work.
 The convention is to name the branch using the JIRA issue key.
-If there is not already a Jira issue covering the work you want to do, create one.
-Assuming you will be working from the master branch and working on the Jira HHH-123 : `git checkout -b HHH-123 master`
+If there is not already a JIRA issue covering the work you want to do, create one.
+Assuming you will be working from the master branch and working on the JIRA HHH-123 : `git checkout -b HHH-123 master`

 ## Code